davrichter/Wikipedia_Stats/README.md

 # Wikipedia_Stats

-An app to view stastics about wikipedia articles.
+An app to view statistics about wikipedia articles.